Kuruchy/kuruchy.github.io/_posts/2021-10-20-droidcon-berlin-day1.md

 Really cool, advance, talk about how compose works under the hood.

 It is fascinating to see a full-room for a talk that takes a new API (Jetpack Compose) that simplifies UI development in android, and tries to explain the viewers the complexity behind.
 We engineers really love to understand how things work.
+I would have given these two the opportunity to talk for 40 more minutes.
+They know a lot, and they explain everything so clear that you don't need to process it.
+Good job!
 The most interesting part for me was to find out about the State capture in Compose. **Snapshots!!**

 # Becoming a mentor, why and how?